75+ Blue Hex Codes To Help You Choose The Best Shades Of Blue

 Primary Blue Color Swatch

 True blue or primary blue is the purest and most intense shade of blue.
 Other shades of blue are created when you alter the amounts of red and green that are mixed with the blue.
-For example, if you add more green you will create a more teal-like blue shade while adding red, will create more of a purple-like shade of blue.

 This is what True Blue looks like: